Tymoshenko row causes Ukraine to call off summit

 Instead, authorities have brought to court fresh tax evasion charges against her which carry a sentence of up to 12 years.

-The decision to call off the Yalta meeting marked another public relations coup for Tymoshenko, Yanukovich’s nemesis, who has often managed to put him on the back foot by keeping an international focus on her plight from her prison bed.
+The decision to call off the Yalta meeting marked another PR coup for Tymoshenko, Yanukovich’s nemesis, who has often managed to put him on the back foot by keeping an international focus on her plight from her prison bed.

 Tymoshenko, 51, has been on hunger strike since April 20 in protest at her alleged ill-treatment in prison.